shahnCM/php_static_site_generator/README.md

 ___Blade templates are in `resources/views` directory___

-To know about blade follow [laravel 5.1 documentation] (https://laravel.com/docs/5.1/blade).
+To know about blade follow [laravel 5.1 documentation](https://laravel.com/docs/5.1/blade).